MK316/workshops/20230126_yonsei/readme.md

 - Title: **Leveraging the Potential of Spoken data in the AI-Powered Digital Age**
 - Date & time: 2pm, Jan 26, 2023.
-- Hosted by Institute of Language & Information Studies at Yonsei University
+- Hosted by the Institute of Language & Information Studies at Yonsei University
 ---

 |Keywords|Demo (Python coding)|References|